Beating Breast Cancer

 And when someone dies, they completely shrink to nothing.
 And if you’re healthy, they’re longer.
 And when you have a disease in your body, they’re shrinking.
 And she noticed with the group that was meditating, she could see under the Microsoft that those telomeres were lengthening.

 Yeah.
 So So it’s interesting.
 So that kind of gave me a bit of inspiration to go Oh, gotta keep keep this up.
 You know, like, even though I’m having trouble getting there.
 At least me sitting here.
 My telomeres are repairing themselves.
-I was telling what you initially and I Sorry.
+I was telling you initially and I Sorry.

 So I was gonna say that’s a really good perspective because I do that too now, right?
-So I do a from a meditation point of view, knowing that when I visualize something in my brain and in my heart and in my gut, the new the neurons that exist there are firing as if I’m actually doing that exercise.
+So I do a from a meditation point of view, knowing that when I visualize something in my brain and in my heart, and in my gut, the new neurons that exist there are firing as if I’m actually doing that exercise.
 Or that process, or whatever it is, the firing is if I’m physically doing something, hmm.

 So you, when you imagine something, it has to set off the same part of the brain as if you’re sitting off the part of the brain that’s doing it while you’re physically doing something.
 And when I couldn’t walk after surgery, and I had to imagine myself walking again, I was already doing what I call rehab for three or four days before I actually started the physical rehab.

 So when I got there, it wasn’t foreign to me.
-I was noticing myself walking with, you know, all the AIDS and thought The people around me and I was noticing how my foot initially was touching the ground differently.
+I was noticing myself walking with, you know, all the AIDS and through The people around me and I was noticing how my foot initially was touching the ground differently.
 But then as I got better at it, it started touching the ground, you know better.

 So what I had done is similar to what you were saying, these neurons that I needed to create these connections to start my leg work.
 And again, I had already started working because somebody had described that to me before surgery, and I thought, now that I physically, that I know that I know that I actually know what’s happening in my head.
 I’m more confident about the rehab, and I know that it’s actually beneficial.